3bdomo/Readx/README.md

 ## Acknowledgments

-Thank you to my doctors, peers, and friends for their support and guidance throughout this project.
+I would like to express my gratitude to my professors, peers, and friends for their support and guidance throughout this project.

 ## License